Boron in zeolites

 Zeolites are porous crystals generally made by aluminum, silicon, and oxygen.
 Substitution of aluminum with boron generates a very particular kind of defect: an interruption of the regular structure of these materials.
 To gather insight on this type of defect, we simulated these materials using accurate calculation approaches.

 Why is it important?

-The answer is that boron prefers to be bonded to three oxygen atoms, instead of four (as aluminum does).
+Our calculations evidenced that, from the energetic viewpoint, boron prefers to be bonded to three oxygen atoms, instead of four (as aluminum does).

 The following have contributed to this page: Gloria Tabacchi